matthewslouismarie/lm-web-framework/README.md

 controller.
  * The Router class could be moved to a specific namespace and implement an interface, e.g. IRouter.
+ * The Router needs to read the routes from something like a JSON file.
  * The main controller, index.php, poses a number of issues.
 It does not have a namespace yet it is part of the framework.
 The URLs of the requests it can handle show get parameters in their native form, which is not desirable.